colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 The structure of our notebooks' cells enabled us to call Polars methods and then call `to_pandas()` when needed, which was generally when we handed a dataframe to Plotly -- it didn't yet understand Polars objects.

-Though this has change today, thanks to the Dataframe Interchange Protocol, plotly should understand how to handle the polars dataframe object.
+Though this has changed today, thanks to the Dataframe Interchange Protocol.
+In a project started today, plotly should understand how to handle the polars dataframe object.

 :::